ErlendTyrmi/Garmin/README.md

 # Garmin
-Garmin apps - for personal use and recreation :-).
+Garmin apps - for personal use :-).